 Meticulous work underway with the goal of returning two centuries old instruments to playable condition for today’s performance specifications.
-One is a half size instrument, a beautiful example of the unique construction techniques practiced by the early “bass viol” makers in the Concord New Hampshire area.
+One, a half size instrument, is a beautiful example of the unique construction techniques practiced by the early “bass viol” makers in the Concord New Hampshire area.

 The top of the busetto cornered bass has been re-arched with a new bass bar and sound post patch completed.
 The lining must be redone, and then reassembly can begin after revisiting previous internal restoration of the rest of the bass.

 The half size Yankee (“shortstop”!!) was given to me by dear friend and mentor Louis DiLeone.
 Lou had the bass for many years, during this time it had a temporary back attached.
 Lou also had the original back, although this was in 2 pieces and was missing all of the back braces.
 Mike has re-attached the back halves, the braces are made and ready to attach.
 Special features of the construction association with “Yankee” basses are: the unique linings to the ribs, joined f holes, and a boot or foot neck.
 The smaller of the instruments in restoration also has an unusual peg box which is open in the rear, back side.

 Work progresses on both of these projects as time allows, with priority given to outside customer’s repair work.